Padraig20/NLP-Admission-Notes/README.md

 ./scripts/training/nlp_train.py generates an nlp model and automatically tests it.
 Saves the model to specified folder.
 Test and training data must be in .conll format.

+./scripts/training/nlp_train_stemming.py is the same as ./scripts/training/nlp_train.py, but includes stemming in the preprocessing steps of the pipeline.

 ./scripts/training/hyperparameter_tuning.py is used for hyperparameter optimization.
 Implemented Grid Search through a pre-defined search space.
 Cross-Validation is used for the generated models - evaluated by f1-score.
 Report is automatically generated.